Bellflower family (Campanulaceae)

-Faunal Associations: Long-tongued bees are the primary pollinators of the flowers, including bumblebees and large Leaf-Cutting bees (Megachilidae).
+Faunal Associations: Long-tongued bees are the primary pollinators of the flowers, including bumblebees and leaf-cutting bees (Megachilidae).
 Among the latter, is the oligolectic bee Megachile campanulae campanulae.
 Other visitors of the flowers include Halictid bees, butterflies, and skippers.
 These insects seek nectar, and some of the bees collect pollen from the anthers.
 Syrphid flies may feed on the pollen, but they are not effective pollinators.
 Deer occasionally eat the flowers and foliage.

 Photographic Location: The edge of a wooded area at Crystal Lake Park in Urbana, Illinois.

 Comments: Sometimes this plant is called "Tall Bellflower."
 The older scientific name is Campanula americana, but it has been reassigned to its own genus because of the unique structure of the flowers.
 The flowers of this tall-growing plant are showy, but individually short-lived.
 However, new flowers are produced in succession higher up on the spike.
-The other members of the Bellflower family that occur in Illinois, whether native or introduced, have bell-shaped flowers, while the flowers of the American Bellflower have a more open design with widely spreading lobes.
-Consequently, this species is easy to identify.
+The other members of the Bellflower family that occur in Illinois, whether native or introduced, have bell-shaped (campanulate) flowers, while the flowers of the American Bellflower have a more open design with widely spreading lobes.
+As a result, this species is easy to identify.